11 Ways for Small Businesses To Use AI in 2026

 Challenges and ethical considerations to keep in mind include:

-• Bias and discrimination.
+- Bias and discrimination.
 AI tools are often used to reduce conscious and unconscious bias introduced by human decision-making.
-However, AI technology isn’t immune to bias and AI systems are often unintentionally trained using data that introduces existing societal biases.
+However, AI technology isn’t immune to bias; AI systems are often unintentionally trained using data that introduces existing societal biases.
 Whether you’re building internal AI capabilities or implementing AI tools from a vendor, identify ways to mitigate biases and avoid discrimination.

-• Accuracy.
+- Accuracy.
 In addition to potentially introducing biases, AI tools have also been shown to generate inaccurate or factually incorrect information, also known as “AI hallucinations.”
-When using AI tools at your business, keep in mind that they can’t fact check, and avoid trusting that information produced by AI is fully accurate.
+When using AI tools at your business, keep in mind that they can’t fact-check.
+Avoid trusting that information produced by AI is fully accurate.

 Helpful AI resources